Hardwood Deck Installation

 Available in a variety of grains, these exotic woods bring a unique drama and beauty to decks in Washington and Oregon.

-Density
+Strength and Density

 Weighing in at 50-80 lbs per cubic foot, tropical hardwoods are as much as 3-4 times denser than common softwoods like pine and Douglas fir.
 Their density comes from extremely compact growth ring structures reinforced by long chains of carbon-based biopolymers called lignins.
 More lignins equate to higher density wood fibers that are exceptionally difficult to compress or penetrate.